Friday, July 26, 2024

 Copyright © Stephen E. Jones[1]

-This is the first and last installment of "Report of the 1973 Turin Commission on the Shroud (3)," part #29 of my Turin Shroud Encyclopedia.
+This is the "Report of the 1973 Turin Commission on the Shroud (3)," part #29 of my Turin Shroud Encyclopedia.
 I belatedly realised that page 62 of the report is missing, so I have emailed Joe Marino, asking for it.
 But it might take some time because he will probably need to scan his paper copy and email it to me as a PDF.
 So I will end my posting of the report here and restart it again if and when Joe emails me a PDF of page 62.
 See part #26 for information about this series.
 Again I am going to first present each part of the report and then add comments at the end.

-[Index #1] [Previous: Report of the 1973 Turin Commission on the Shroud (2) #28] [Next: To be advised]
+[Index #1] [Previous: Report of the 1973 Turin Commission on the Shroud (2) #28] [Next: Barbara Frale #30]

 57